Feeling Safe & Secure

 Sometimes it is difficult to acknowledge that you don’t feel safe, especially if this is due to the words or actions of the person you care for.
 You may:

-• have got used to it;
+- have gotten used to it;

-• think they do not mean it or they don’t know what they’re doing; or
+- think they do not mean it, or they don’t know what they’re doing; or

-• worry that you may be separated from the person you care for.
+- worry that you may be separated from the person you care for.

 If you feel unsafe, please contact Birmingham Carers Hub on 0333 006 9711.
-Sometimes, all you need is someone to talk to.

 What to do if you know or suspect someone is being harmed